-The CA-IPP tool’s purpose is to create a comprehensive data set consisting of radionuclide and aqueous volume releases as a function of time for Central Plateau sites.
+The CIE-IPP tool’s purpose is to create a comprehensive data set consisting of radionuclide and chemical aqueous volume releases as a function of time for Central Plateau sites.
 The data set consists of a modified compilation of a series of data sources, consisting of:

 a.
 SIMv2 Release: The data set provides the radionuclide and liquid inventory release estimates from site inception to closure.

 b.
-Solid Waste Release: The data set consists of modified (i.e., reduction of number of time steps through interpolation) output from the Composite Analysis Solid Waste Release Model.
-The Solid Waste Release data files consist of a summary file, and the associated wastesite_radionuclide.csv files (e.g.,T31_Tc-99.csv).
+Chemical Inventory Release: The data set consists of a single CSV file containing waste releases for chemical waste releases, comprised of chromium, nitrate, uranium (total uranium), and cyanide.

 c.
 Rerouted Inventory Release: The data set provides the rerouted radionuclide and liquid release originating from the U-10 and B-3 Pond sites, and the releases from the SALDS site.